BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 •A quick start or installation guide.
 •Any prerequisites or dependencies.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+Using bold and bullet points is a great way to highlight the most important features and benefits of your product.
+This makes it easier for customers to quickly understand what your product does and how it can benefit them.